 People Involved in Learning Analytics at the University of Edinburgh

-- Lisa Dawson, Head of Student Systems Operations
+- Lisa Dawson, Director of Student Systems and Administration

-- Melissa Highton, Director of the Learning, Teaching and Web Services Division, Information Services
+- Melissa Highton, Director of Learning, Teaching and Web Services and Assistant Principal Online Learning

 - Dr. Jeremy Knox, Lecturer of Digital Education